george-hawkins/vscode-esp-idf-esp-now/README.md

 I flashed the code to a second ESP32C3 board.

-Note: to debug, I found that rather than the debug icon in the bottom bar, I had to use the normal _Run and Debug_ button (left-hand gutter), click the link to create a `launch.json` and then I could run the resulting "ESP-IDF Debug: Launch" launch configuration.
+Note: to debug, I found that rather than the debug icon in the bottom bar, I had to use the normal _Run and Debug_ button (left-hand gutter), click the link to "create a launch.json file", select ESP-IDF and then I could run the resulting "ESP-IDF Debug: Launch" launch configuration.

 I assumed, I'd be able to open the monitor and type stuff and have it broadcast and picked up by the other board.
-But typing into a serial connection created via USB didn't work - I'm not sure why.
+But typing into a serial connection created via USB didn't work (see below for explanation).
 Instead, I had to connect a UART-to-USB converter (I used this [one](https://www.aliexpress.com/item/1005004399796277.html) from WeAct) to pins 21 (TX) and 20 (RX) of the board.

 Then I could open the device for the UART-to-USB converter: